yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/commercial_banking.md

 * Clearing vs Settlement 清算 vs 结算

-Clearing determines the commitments of the funds and settlement is how banks do a final true-up with each other.
+Clearing determines the commitments of the funds, and settlement is how banks do a final true-up with each other.

 * Commercial Lending vs Individual Customer Lending